New Treehouse hotel to open in Manchester with dream food and drink team

 Designed to appeal to the child in all of us, the Treehouse hotel brand is playful, curious and nostalgic.

-Now, the concept is coming to Manchester, taking over the former Renaissance hotel on Deansgate.
+Part of the new openings and things to look forward to in Manchester 2024, the hotel concept is taking over the former Renaissance hotel on Deansgate.

 Part of SH Hotels & Resorts, who operate a portfolio of spaces in North America, Asia Pacific and Europe, the new Treehouse Hotel Manchester will follow Treehouse Hotel London as its second hotel in the UK.

-And in charge of the food and drink offering will be a stellar line-up of the North West’s highly regarded chefs and restaurateurs.
+And in charge of the food and drink offering will be a stellar line-up of highly regarded local chefs and restaurateurs.

 A true pioneer in sustainable kitchen practises over the last six years, Mary-Ellen will bring this ethos of sustainability in modern cuisine to the venture.

-Mary-Ellen will be curating the offerings on the ground floor of Treehouse Hotel Manchester, beginning her menus with fresh pastries and hot and cold sandwiches to start the day.
+Mary-Ellen will be curating the offerings in the ground floor restaurant of Treehouse Hotel Manchester, beginning her menus with fresh pastries and hot and cold sandwiches to start the day.

 The all-day menu will change seasonally, with a focus on utilising produce sourced from local farms, with a carefully crafted biodynamic wine list.